Human mitochondrial molecular clock: Actual vs. observed rates

 The rate at which mutations occur during reproduction, the germline mutation rate, is thought to be higher than all observed mutation rates, because not all mutations are successfully passed down to subsequent generations. mtDNA is only passed down along the matrilineal line, and therefore mutations passed down to sons are lost.
 Random genetic drift may also cause the loss of mutations.
 For these reasons, the actual mutation rate will not be equivalent to the mutation rate observed from a population sample.

 Population size

 Population dynamics are believed to influence observed mutation rates.
 When a population is expanding, more germline mutations are preserved in the population.
 As a result, observed mutation rates tend to increase in an expanding population.
 When populations contract, as in a population bottleneck, more germline mutations are lost.
 Population bottlenecks thus tend to slow down observed mutation rates.
-Since the emergence of the species homo sapiens about 200,000 years ago, human population have expanded from a few thousand individuals living in Africa to over 6.5 billion all over the world.
+Since the emergence of the species homo sapiens about 200,000 years ago, the human population has expanded from a few thousand individuals living in Africa to over 8 billion worldwide.
 However, the expansion has not been uniform, so the history of human populations may consist of both bottlenecks and expansions.